Birth control pill: everything you need to know

 Check the instructions for your brand of pill.

-You need to take the pill at the same time every day.
+You need to take the pill at the same time every day although it’s okay if you take it three hours later or earlier.
 If you miss a pill, you should take the next one as soon as you can.
 You carry on taking the pill as normal.
 But at the same time, you need to use a backup birth control method, because otherwise, you could get pregnant.

 Back-ups might be a condom, female condom, diaphragm, or sponge.
 If you’ve had sex and think you might not have been properly protected, you can use emergency contraception.